 These cards also tend to offer better exchange rates than those from a bureau and with a prepaid card, you don’t need to load all your currency at once as they allow you to add smaller increments to avoid losing out on poor exchange rates.

-See YourMoney.com’s Prepaid cards: what are they and are they right for your holiday? for more information and to see a comparison of the top cards.
+See YourMoney.com’s Why you should consider a prepaid card for your holiday cash for more information and to see a comparison of the top cards.

 Online vs in-store rates

 You may be better off ordering your foreign currency online rather than checking the rate on the web then heading to the provider’s bureau.
 Research from M&S Bank found that of 12 foreign currency providers, only two offered customers the exact same advertised rate in-store as online.

 Travel money sites such as Asda Money often run short-lived currency sales offering better rates on some currencies.
 While some may have an exchange minimum, it can mean you get a more attractive rate than offered elsewhere.
 Just make sure to factor in any delivery costs.
 Keep an eye on Yourmoney.com for details of upcoming currency sales.

 You should avoid airport bureaux at all costs as you are bound to get significantly less for your pound.
 Being captive markets, airports will take a much higher margin for foreign currency.
 Even if the rate is just 2% higher, this could be as much as £40 on the average family’s holiday spending money.

 Many holidaymakers stick to their everyday cards to pay for goods and services abroad.
 But picking the right plastic can save you about £100 in charges in a fortnight.
 See YourMoney.com’s Best and worst debit and credit cards for overseas use for more information.